AncientLich/wmlxgettext-unoff/README.md

    * wmlxgettext/poreorder.py is not a part of the wmlxgettext sources but it is a little utility used to help to verify that the output produced by wmlxgettext is safe.
-   * test_wmlxgettext.py and the _test directory contains the unittests used while wmlxgettext was developed
+   * wmlxgettext/test_wmlxgettext.py and the _test directory contains the
+     unittests used while wmlxgettext was developed (so they could be breaked now).

 So the real sources, in the wmlxdirectory, are:
    * wmlxgettext.py